 “Failure is simply the opportunity to begin again, this time more intelligently” – Henry Ford

 Well… turns out, it wasn't the water.

 I hydrated, super hydrated, but I cracked again.
 The first 7 miles felt great.
 Then I faded bad.
 I suffered immensely.
 And I slowed to a crawl.
 I fought back hoping to at least match my PR (1:26:47)

 This race crushed me.
 After the race, Courtney and I planned to celebrate, but I was so sick.
-I couldn’t stop throwing up.
+I couldn't stop throwing up.
 My stomach felt littered with knives.
 I pushed my body to its limit and my body rebelled.
 As I cried, bent over spilling my guts into the toilet I wondered if this was worth it.
-I tried so hard, worked so hard, and I’m in so much pain.
-Maybe this isn’t worth it.
-Maybe I’m getting older.
-Maybe I’m not the same athlete.
+I tried so hard, worked so hard, and I'm in so much pain.
+Maybe this isn't worth it.
+I am getting older.
+Am I still the same athlete I once was?

 I contemplated quitting.
 I honestly did.
 Sometimes when I push my body to it's edge, the associated pain is absolutely unbearable.
 It's the kind of pain, where if I was to die, I would be fine, as long as I didn't have to hurt anymore.